 Advanced Metering Infrastructure (AMI) - The system is now integrated with the Springbrook database.
 The AMI system automatically reads meters every 15 minutes via a wireless system and maintains a database of all meter readings.
 Our customer records have been integrated with the AMI system, which prepares the automated meter readings that are then imported back into our system.
-Volume deployment has started for the AMI system in select portions of the District's service area.
+5 data collection antennas are now operational, and large scale deployment has started for the AMI system throughout the District's service area.

 Virtualization and Storage - Installation of 3 new host servers, including one in the SCADA network, and two in the business network was completed.
 These host servers contain virtual servers that serve SCADA and most of our business systems, which includes hosting an upgraded GIS and future asset management systems.
-A new backup storage system was installed, and services are being migrated to the new host servers.
+A new backup storage system was installed, and all services have now been migrated to the new host servers.

-Asset Management System (CMMS) - This year the District started to evaluate a new asset management system and selected Cityworks as the solution.
+Asset Management System (CMMS) - Cityworks asset management system is now operational, and the first phase of the deployment has been completed.
 The system allows computerized maintenance of District assets.
 It also improves and modernizes field tracking and scheduling of maintenance, inspections, and repairs of all field activities.
-The system allows better worker mobility by making it possible to access District data, such as maps and maintenance records, while in the field.
+The system allows better worker mobility and improved efficiencies by making it possible to access District data, such as maps and maintenance records, while in the field.